haddocking/haddocking.github.io/education/molmod/simulation.md

 </a>

 ### Cluster Analysis
-Using the all-vs-all RMSD matrix calculated in the previous step, it is possible to quantitatively establish the number of group of similar structures that a trajectory (or concatenated trajectories) sample.
-Using a unsupervised classification algorithm, *clustering*, structures that are similar to each other within a certain RMSD threshold are grouped together.
+Using the all-vs-all RMSD matrix calculated in the previous step, it is possible to quantitatively establish the number of groups of similar structures that a trajectory (or concatenated trajectories) sample.
+Using an unsupervised classification algorithm, *clustering*, structures that are similar to each other within a certain RMSD threshold are grouped together.
 The size of a cluster, the number of structures that belong to it, is also an indication of how favourable that particular region of the conformational landscape is in terms of free energy.
 GROMACS implements several clustering algorithms in the `cluster` program.
-Here, we will use the `gromos` clustering algorithm with a cutoff of 2Å.
-Briefly, the algorithm first calculates how many frames are within 2Å of each particular frame, based on the RMSD matrix, and then selects the frame with the largest number of neighbors to form the first cluster.
+Here, we will use the `gromos` clustering algorithm with a cutoff of 2 Å. Briefly, the algorithm first calculates how many frames are within 2Å of each particular frame, based on the RMSD matrix, and then selects the frame with the largest number of neighbors to form the first cluster.
 These structures are *removed* from the pool of available frames, and the calculation proceeds iteratively, until the next largest group is smaller than a pre-defined number.
 The `cluster` program produces a very large number of output files that inform on several different properties of the clusters.
 Importantly, it also produces a PDB file with the centroids, or representatives, of each cluster.

 <a class="prompt prompt-info">
     Cluster the RMSD matrix using the GROMOS method to quantitatively extract representative structures of the simulation.